| Title: | A Control Systems Toolbox |

 This is a utility function that is always invoked by other functions to

-verify the structure of num, den
+verify the structure of num, den.
+Where num is the numerator and den is the denominator

 of the transfer function.
 If the transfer function is not proper, it returns a list with length(num) = length(den).